ACADEMICS

 Avg.
 GPA of RHA Student-Athlete

-The RHA student-athletes school day will be modified to allow maximum time for school and training needs.
-The teams will travel and compete mostly outside the province at the highest levels on both sides of the border during the full school year.
-A Shaftesbury High School appointed team liaison will ensure players meet standards and academic readiness for post secondary applications and career choices.
+The RHA student-athlete school day is modified to allow maximum time for school and training needs.
+The teams travel and compete mostly outside the province at the highest levels on both sides of the border during the full school year.
+A George Elliot Secondary School appointed team liaison will ensure players meet standards and academic readiness for post secondary applications and career choices.

 Experience a Day in the Life of a Student-Athlete.